vuestorefront-community/commerce-js/README.md

 ## How to start?

-1. Change all `@vue-storefront/boilerplate` strings to your integration name (eg `@vue-storefront/super-ecomm`)

-2. Install all required dependencies:
+1. Install all required dependencies:

 ```sh
 yarn install
 ```

-3. (optional) Then you can verify if everything works properly by building all three projects:
+2. (optional) Then you can verify if everything works properly by building all three projects:

 ```sh
 yarn build
 ```

-4. If everything built properly, you can start creating your new integration with:
+3. If everything built properly, you can start using your new integration with:

 ```sh
 yarn dev